Hogan Assessment Test – Free Sample Questions & More

 Hogan Development Survey (HDS)

-The Hogan Development Survey asks true or false questions that assess the dark side of your personality, to see if you have the qualities that disrupts relationships and interferes with the likelihood of the team’s success when under stress.
+The Hogan Development Survey asks 4-option rating questions that assess the dark side of your personality, to see if you have the qualities that disrupt relationships and interfere with the likelihood of the team’s success when under stress.
 Hogan calls this test “a look at the dark side,” as it looks at your personality when things aren’t going well.

 Format of the Hogan Development Survey

 The HDS assessment is made up of a list of 168 descriptive statements.
-You will be asked to label each statement as either true or false.
+You will be asked to label your level of agreement with each statement as either strongly agree, agree, disagree, or strongly disagree.

 Hogan Development Survey Sample Questions